nikkilocke/AccountServer/AccountServer/help/accounting.md

 ## Adding journals

-Enter the journaL date, and a Memo describing the purpose of the journal.
+Enter the journal date, and a Memo describing the purpose of the journal.

-For each line of the journal, select the account and the amount to credit or debit that account.
+For each line of the journal, optionally enter a Name, select the account and the amount to credit or debit that account.
 You can also fill in a memo describing that line.
 The amount needed to balance the journal will be shown at the top.

 As you enter each line, a new line will be created, with a Credit or Debit amount to make the journal balance (but no account, until you fill it in).
 You can delete an existing line by pressing the red ![x](../images/close.png).

+It is unusual to use Names in journals, but if the journal relates, for example, to a particular supplier or customer, you may wish to do so.
+As you type, a drop down of existing similar names appears, which you can click on to choose one.
+If you type a new name in, when you leave the field you will be asked if you want to create a new name.

+You cannot save a journal until it balances (i.e. the *Amount To Balance* is zero).

 ## Names